-STANDARD MEASURE 9.0 Ser rvice-Specific Requirements 9.15 Discharge Services may be discontinued when the client has: Reached goals and objectives in their treatment plan Missed three (3) consecutive appointments in a six (6) month period Continual non-adherence to treatment plan Chooses to terminate services Unacceptable patient behavior Death Agency will develop discharge criteria and procedures.
-9.16 Discharge Summary Discharge summary is completed for each client after 30 days without client contact or when treatment goals are met: Circumstances of discharge Summary of needs at admission Summary of services provided Goals completed during counseling Discharge plan Counselor authentication, Date Documentation in client record.
-9.17 Supervisor Qualifications Supervisor is provided by a clinical supervisor qualified by the State of Texas.
+STANDARD MEASURE 9.0 Sei vice-Specific Requirements 9.19 Discharge Services may be discontinued when the client has: Reached goals and objectives in their treatment plan Missed three (3) consecutive appointments in a six (6) month period Continual non-adherence to treatment plan Chooses to terminate services Unacceptable patient behavior Death Agency will develop discharge criteria and procedures.
+9.20 Discharge Summary Discharge summary is completed for each client after 30 days without client contact or when treatment goals are met: Circumstances of discharge Summary of needs at admission Summary of services provided Goals completed during counseling Discharge plan Counselor authentication, in accordance with current licensure requirements Date Percentage of clients with documentation of discharge planning when treatment goals being met as evidenced in the client's primary record.
+Percentage of clients with documentation of case closure per agency non-attendance policy as evidenced in the client's primary record.
+9.21 Supervisor Qualifications Supervisor on is provided by a clinical supervisor qualified by the State of Texas.
 The agency shall ensure that the Supervisor shall, at a minimal, be a State licensed Masters-level professional (e.g. LPC, LCSW, LMSW, LMFT, PhD, and Licensed Clinical Psychologist) qualified under applicable State licensing standards to provide supervision to the supervisee.
 Documentation of supervisor credentials is maintained by the agency.
-9.18 Clinical Supervision A minimum of bi-weekly supervision is provided to counselors licensed less than three years.
+9.22 Clinical Supervision A minimum of bi-weekly supervision is provided to counselors licensed less than three years.
 A minimum of monthly supervision is provided to counselors licensed three years or more.
 Documentation in supervision notes.
 Each mental health service agency must have and implement a written policy for regular supervision of all licensed staff.

-RYAN WHITE PART B/DSHS STATE SERVICES 1718 HOUSTON HSDA SERVICE-SPECIFIC STANDARDS OF CARE ORAL HEALTH CARE SERVICES
+RYAN WHITE PART B/DSHS STATE SERVICES 1819 HOUSTON HSDA SERVICE-SPECIFIC STANDARDS OF CARE ORAL HEALTH CARE SERVICES